MicrosoftDocs/azure-docs/articles/azure-resource-manager/templates/template-tutorial-bicep-add-functions.md

 We recommend that you complete the [tutorial about parameters](template-tutorial-bicep-add-parameters.md), but it's not required.

-You must have Visual Studio Code with the Resource Manager Tools extension, and either Azure PowerShell or Azure CLI.
+You must have Visual Studio Code with the Bicep extension, and either Azure PowerShell or Azure CLI.
 For more information, see [template tools](template-tutorial-bicep-create-first-template.md#get-tools).

 ## Review template